apache/incubator-kie-tools/README.md

 $ docker run -it quay.io/kiegroup/kogito-quarkus-ubi8-s2i:latest /home/kogito/kogito-app-launch.sh -h
 ```

-By default, a native build will be performed.
-To disable it and perform a normal java build just set the **NATIVE**
+By default, a normal java build will be performed.
+To perform a native build just set the **NATIVE**
-build environment variable to **false**.
+build environment variable to **true**.

 See the next topic for an example.